Have You Been Injured? We're Ready to Fight for You.

 Our Lexington brain injury lawyers’ specializations in practice areas like this have afforded them a wealth of knowledge about what clients go through after sustaining TBIs.
 They often find themselves needing to visit the doctor, take medications, and undergo surgeries to repair brain damage after getting injured.

-The injury lawyers at our Lexington law firm also often see where many clients who suffer a moderate TBI end up needing to undergo speech, occupational, or physical therapy to regain some of the functionality lost when they got hurt.
+Our attorneys also often see where many clients who suffer a moderate TBI end up needing to undergo speech, occupational, or physical therapy to regain some of the functionality lost when they got hurt.
 When our law firm’s attorneys develop an attorney-client relationship after a free consultation with a new client, they often find that those same clients might also need to see a mental health therapist to help them cope with the emotional, cognitive, or behavioral impacts associated with their brain damage.

 No amount of any type of therapy is sufficient for some clients with head injuries.
 They end up being bound to a wheelchair for the rest of their lives.

-Sometimes those clients’ injuries are so profound that they must be taken care of at long-term care facilities where they can receive around-the-clock care.
+Sometimes, those clients’ injuries are so profound that they must be taken care of at long-term care facilities where they can receive around-the-clock care.
 As you might imagine, this type of dedicated care and associated medical expenses can be costly.
 It can easily reach into the realm of hundreds of thousands, if not millions, of dollars in medical bills across a lifetime.

-One of the reasons our Lexington brain injury lawyers at Thomas Law Offices fight so aggressively to recover damages in the form of full and fair compensation for our clients is to ensure they’re not financially devastated when a traumatic brain injury occurred unexpectedly due to someone else’s negligence.
+One of the reasons our lawyers fight so aggressively to recover damages in the form of full and fair compensation for our clients is to ensure they’re not financially devastated because a TBI occurred unexpectedly due to someone else’s negligence.

 When To Schedule a Free Brain Injury Case Evaluation With Thomas Law Offices